eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/inference.rst

 Steps
 -----

-* Instantiate the Async Inference Node creating an object of such class with a name, a listener or callback and a domain.
+* Instantiate the Asynchronous Inference Node creating an object of such class with a name, a listener or callback and a domain.
 * Wait for the data by calling :code:`run`.

 .. tabs::